Essex wedding: a kiss in the hay barn

 Wedding reception at Whitensmere Cottages

 As I departed late into the evening, the band were in full swing.
-Guests were drinking and dancing, dogs were running free and love, laughter and music filled the air.
-Big love and kisses to Megan and Mark, may your marriage be long, happy and healthy.
+While, guests were drinking and dancing, dogs were running free and love, laughter and music filled the air.
+Finally, big love and kisses to Megan and Mark, may your marriage be long, happy and healthy.
 Your wedding photographer, Maria x

 List of suppliers at the Essex wedding